MPIIComputationalEpigenetics/WSHScripts/simulation/README.md

 	Randomly introduces artificial sequencing errors into the reads to model dependency of the ISH score on this phenomenon.
 Here, the sequencing error level is stepwise increased from 1 to 10 percent.

-* create_snps.R

-	Similar to sequencing errors, a defined number of SNPs is introduced into the read to model dependency of the scores on this characteristic.

-* create_switch.R

-	Simluates a region that changes its methylation state from one extreme to the other (unmethlyated -> methylated or vice versa) thus introducing a region of random length showing intermediate methylation values.
-The ISH scores should be higher in such a region.

 After selecting one of the scenarios, you need to create the sample annotation sheet, which is one the inputs to the scripts and also is responsible for (optional) distribution of the individual jobs across a scientific compute cluster.
 This can be done by employing the corresponding script.